ind1010/Region-under-discussion-for-visual-dialog/README.md

 Authors: Indu Panigrahi and Raymond Liu

 Included in this repository:
 * ``QCS/`` - Contains the QCS+RuD model with our version of the question embedding.
-Our ablation experiments are in ``configs/``.
+The configurations for our ablation experiments on the input embedding are in ``configs/``.
 Note that we do not include the CMO model as we do not perform any experiments on it.
 * Poster presented at the COS 484 Poster Session on 04/21/2022
 * Submitted Project Report